VoirDiary/VoirDiary/_posts/2021-08-18-Tireless-and-Wheeless.md

 ---
 layout: post
-title: "Tireless & Wheeless: On the Loss of a Bike"
+title: "Tireless & wheeless: On the loss of a bike"
 categories:
   - Journaling
 tags: